Matej-Kormanik/BackendAssignment-Fitness/README.md

 ### Usage guide
 1. Create a new user: *POST: localhost:8000/users*
 2. login *POST: localhost:8000/users/login*

-These are only 2 public apis.
-Every other API requires JWT token returned after logging in.
+3. Save the JWT token from the response
-3. Use the JWT token in following requests in header *Authorization*
+4. Use the JWT token in following requests in header *Authorization*
    example value: Bearer JWT_TOKEN

+Register and login are only 2 public apis.
+Every other API requires JWT token.

 ### Possible improvements